astropy/astroquery/docs/mast/mast.rst

-The `~astroquery.mast.TesscutClass.get_cutouts` function takes a product type ("TICA" or "SPOC", but defaults to "SPOC"), coordinate, object name (e.g. "M104" or "TIC 32449963"), or moving target (e.g. "Eleonora") and cutout size (in pixels or an angular quantity) and returns the cutout target pixel file(s) as a list of `~astropy.io.fits.HDUList` objects.
+The `~astroquery.mast.TesscutClass.get_cutouts` function takes a product type ("TICA" or "SPOC", but defaults to "SPOC"), coordinate, object name (e.g. "M104" or "TIC 32449963"), or moving target (e.g. "Eleonora") and cutout size (in pixels or an angular quantity, default is 5 pixels) and returns the cutout target pixel file(s) as a list of `~astropy.io.fits.HDUList` objects.

 If the given coordinate/object location appears in more than one TESS sector a target pixel